 Please note that laptops with a stereo audio input and MATLAB (minimum 2009a; 2011a or later preferred) are required for this course.
 Additional software requirements: Windows 7 or later, Mac OS X 10.6 or later.

 MATLAB functions will be provided on the Student CD.
 Students are expected to download and install Audacity from http://audacity.sourceforge.net/download/.
-Students are expected to install a Griffin iMic into the USB port of their laptop (no driver required).
+Students are expected to install a Griffin iMic into the USB port of their laptop (iMic will be provided and no driver is required).